dev-mahmoud-elshenawy/Shop-App/README.md

 - Connecting With Database
 - Retrieve Data From Database
 - Interacting With The User And Collecting Data
-- Fetch User Input Via Forms And Input Valdiation
+- Fetch User Input Via Forms And Input Validation
 - Managing Data And The UI Efficiently
 - Interacting With Web Servers
 - Storing , Fetching , Delete And Updating Data By Sending Http Requests To Database